coder-selvarajan/ios-knowledgebase/iOSdev/Interview-faq.md

 ### What is the difference between Synchronous & Asynchronous task ?

 Synchronous: waits until the task has completed Asynchronous: completes a task in background and can notify you when complete

+### What is generics in Swift ?

+Generics create code that does not get specific about underlying data types.

+---

+### Explain method swizzling ?

+Method swizzling is a well-known practice in Objective-C and in other languages that support dynamic method dispatching.
+Through swizzling, the implementation of a method can be replaced with a different one at runtime, by changing the mapping

+between a specific #selector(method) and the function that contains its implementation.

+To use method swizzling with your Swift classes there are two requirements that you must comply with:-

+- The class containing the methods to be swizzled must extend NSObject.
+- The methods you want to swizzle must have the dynamic attribute.

+### What is Hashable ?

+Hashable allows us to use our objects as keys in a dictionary.
+So, we can make our custom types.

+### Define App Bundle?

+When you build your iOS app, Xcode packages it as a bundle.
+A bundle is a directory in the file system that groups related resources together in one place.
+An iOS app bundle contains the app executable file and supporting resource files such as app icons, image files, and localized content.

+### What is Dynamic Dispatch ?

+Dynamic Dispatch is the process of selecting which implementation of a polymorphic operation that’s a method or a function to call at run time.

+### What is ARC ?

+It stands for Automatic Reference Counting.
+ARC is a compiler feature that provides automatic memory management for Objective C Objects, so that developers can focus primarily on building application functionality and not worry about retain and releases.

+---